Templates · Tax

 This template is great for manual tracking, but Clarity automates everything for you.
 Connect your bank accounts, brokerages, exchanges, and wallets and see real-time data without entering a single number.

-Take the standard deduction unless your total itemized deductions exceed it.
-For 2024, the standard deduction is $14,600 (single) or $29,200 (married filing jointly).
-The most common itemized deductions that push people over are state/local taxes (capped at $10,000), mortgage interest, and charitable donations.
+Go with the standard deduction unless your itemized total is higher.
+For 2024, that is $14,600 (single) or $29,200 (married filing jointly).
+The things that usually push people over are state/local taxes (capped at $10,000), mortgage interest, and charitable giving.

-The student loan interest deduction ($2,500 max), IRA contributions, health savings account (HSA) contributions, and state sales tax (for those in no-income-tax states) are frequently missed.
-Self-employed individuals often miss the home office deduction and self-employment tax deduction.
+Student loan interest ($2,500 max), IRA contributions, HSA contributions, and state sales tax (especially if you live in a state with no income tax).
+Freelancers often miss the home office deduction and the self-employment tax deduction too.

-A deduction reduces your taxable income — a $1,000 deduction saves you $220 if you are in the 22% bracket.
-A credit directly reduces your tax bill — a $1,000 credit saves you the full $1,000.
-Credits are always more valuable dollar-for-dollar.
+A deduction lowers your taxable income — so a $1,000 deduction saves you about $220 if you are in the 22% bracket.
+A credit cuts your actual tax bill — a $1,000 credit saves you the full $1,000.
+Credits are always the better deal.

 Other templates you might find useful.